Certificate of Excellence

 Pumping a surfboard on your backhand involves the same fundamental movements as on the frontside: engaging and disengaging the rail, extending up the wave, compressing, and shifting weight between the front and back foot.
 However, due to physiological differences, pumping on the backhand is more challenging.
 On the frontside, you have three-way movement involving the foot, ankle, and knee, allowing for greater range of motion and control.
 In contrast, the backhand generally allows only two-way movement, focusing more on the ankle and foot, making it harder to generate speed and fluidity without refined technique and timing.

-With commitment to practice and refining your technique, you’ll build the speed and control needed to take your surfing to the next level.
+With commitment to practice and refining your technique, you will build the speed and control needed to take your surfing to the next level.